Vandana0456/Gallery-Image/README.md

 ## Demo
-You can explore the live demo of the Image Gallery [Here].
+You can explore the live demo of the Image Gallery [Here]( https://vandana0456.github.io/Gallery-Image/)

 ##  Built with